 OXO Tot Freezer Storage Containers: We started with these 2 oz and 4 oz containers for freezing homemade baby food, but quickly found they were great for travel, especially for snacks on planes and for packing up leftovers to go at restaurants.
 Also like these Gerber Graduate bowls with lids for same reason, and these reusable Bumkins snack bags to save on plastic bags.

 Lodge Cast Iron: Made in the U.S., extremely affordable, and long-lasting, these hardworking pre-seasoned cast iron pots and pans from Lodge have been a staple of our kitchen for nearly a decade already.
 Besides the 3.2-qt.
 Dutch oven and 10.25-in shallow skillet pictured, we love the 5-qt.
 Dutch oven (great for making bread!) and the 10-in skillet.

 Hamilton Beach food processor: News flash!
 You don't have to spend a fortune on a fancy food processor.
 This model is about $30; we use it often to chop vegs and make hummus, pesto, muffins, you name it—and it works great.

 Panasonic rice cooker: This little guy has been a huge part of our kitchen for well over a decade.
 We just eyeball amounts and the rice turns out perfect.
 Every.
 Single.
 Time.
 Highly recommend!

-Disclosure: Some of the products on this page are affiliate links, meaning we will get a small commission if sales are made; however, each of these is here only because we really truly recommend and use them ourselves.
+Disclosure: We are a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for us to earn fees by linking to Amazon.com and affiliated sites.
+Some of the products on this page are affiliate links, meaning we will get a small commission if sales are made; however, each of these is here only because we really truly recommend and use them ourselves.
 Like, every day.
 See the FAQ for more on our editorial policy.

 ©2017 Eat Your World, LLC - All Rights Reserved